Reds vs. Brewers Player Props Betting Odds

 MLB Props Today: Milwaukee Brewers

-- Corbin Burnes (4-4) will take the mound for the Brewers, his 12th start of the season.
+- Colin Rea (2-3) will take to the mound for the Brewers and make his ninth start of the season.

 |Opponent